 An owner takes their husky to the local park and thinks that in order to have better control over their husky, it’s a good idea to use an E-collar.
 The owner has seen how the E-collar works well to stop dogs in their tracks and how obediently they obey commands after triggering the buzzer, shock, vibrate or beep.
 So, they go to the park with their husky and let them off the leash with an E-collar on.
 Their husky starts veering off a little bit too far, so they decide to give their husky a little buzz and call their name.
 Momentarily their husky stops, but doesn’t turn around.
 Then, the husky sees a dog even further ahead in the distance and starts going for it.
 The owner buzzes in panic and it doesn’t work.
 The husky isn’t coming back and is now essentially out of control.
-This scenario happens more than you may imagine!
+This scenario happens all the time as you can imagine.

 It’s wrong on so many different levels.
 Unfortunately, the E-collar isn’t a magical wand.
 Without a previous understanding of what the E-collar means, your dog will not know he needs to come back when it buzzes.
 Also, the E-collar, in this situation should not be relied upon.
 E-collars for the most part, only enhance behavior and understandings that a dog already knows.
-It would be a mistake to think the E-collar is the teacher, it’s still the owner.
+It would be a mistake to think the E-collar is the teacher itself.